-VinFast is entertaining an IPO in the USA in 2022.
+VinFast has filed to IPO in the USA in Dec 2022 or early 2023.
 According to Dragon Capital, the US-listed is being considered in order to tap into the ESG-trend (so called “environmental-social-governance” investing) in which USA institutional investors are pouring money into environmentally-responsible companies such as EV producers.

 Furthermore, US exchanges allow loss-making companies to get listed.
 In contrast, Vietnamese stock exchanges require listed-companies to be profitable — a criteria that has stymied Vietnamese start-ups and growth companies.
 There are also stringent caps on foreigner ownership of Vietnamese companies in Vietnam, resulting in market distortions.

-The VinFast IPO may happen as early as Q2 2022, with a target raise of $3 Billion USD.
+The VinFast IPO may happen as early as Q4 2022, but more likely in early 2023, with a target raise of $3 Billion USD.

 VinGroup has a far-reaching and ever-expanding portfolio of industry-divisions and subsidiary companies.
 Some operate as quasi-independent subsidiaries with majority ownership by VinGroup.
 Many are run by family members and confidants of Vincom founder Mr. Phạm.